nystudio107/craft-icalendar/docs/docs/README.md

         composer require nystudio107/craft-icalendar

-3. Install the plugin via `./craft install/plugin icalendar` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Connect.
+3. Install the plugin via `./craft install/plugin icalendar` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for iCalendar.

 Or you can just install the plugin via the Craft CMS Plugin Store in the Control Panel